The easy vegan cheesecake recipe that even non vegans love… with no cashews, and NO tofu!

 That’s when I knew the recipe was definitely a keeper.

-*If you’re craving chocolate cheesecake, be sure to try this Brownie Cheesecake Recipe.
+*If you’re craving chocolate cheesecake, you can easily turn the cake into a Brownie Cheesecake Recipe.

 And the entire cheesecake, from the filling to the crust, is completely vegan!